JavaScript FUNctions¶

 After Firefox runs, open the Console:

-- You can either right click anywhere on the page with the mouse and clicking on Inspect
+- You can either right click anywhere on the page with the mouse and clicking on Inspect or press F12 on the keyboard.

 Think of the Console as the Command Line/Terminal for your browser.